 The Ready Texan program provides state employees an excellent opportunity to represent their agency and to provide prompt relief to Texans affected by disasters.
 Ready Texans are state employees who have become certified American Red Cross disaster volunteers, and are therefore eligible to receive up to 10 days per fiscal year of disaster leave, when activated by the Office of the Governor.
 These trained state employees provide instant access to local disaster workers, increasing the states’ ability to respond to disasters.

-If you would like to take part in the Ready Texan program please begin by filling out the registration form and emailing it to Liza Chigos, Texas State Program manager, American Red Cross.
-Liza will provide you with further information about the program and guide you through the process.
+If you would like to take part in the Ready Texan program please begin by filling out the registration form and emailing it to Julia Dailey, Division Disaster State Relations Director, American Red Cross.
+Julia will provide you with further information about the program and guide you through the process.